hazre/ResoniteModUpdater/README.md

 ### Fields

 - `ModsFolder`: The path to the Resonite mods folder.
-- `Token`: GitHub authentication token to allow downloading from GitHub's official API as an alternative to using Github's RSS feed.
+- `Token`: GitHub authentication token to allow downloading from GitHub's official API as an alternative to using GitHub's RSS feed.
 This option is optional and can be used if preferred over the RSS feed method.
 - `DryMode`: A boolean value that enables or disables dry run mode.
 When enabled, the tool checks for mod updates without installing them.
 - `ResoniteModLoaderSource`: Allows you to change where `ResoniteModLoader.dll` and `0Harmony.dll` are updated from.
 -  `manifest`: It let's you aet alternative manifest json url.
 It must match the ResoniteModLoader manifest schema.